Digital X-Rays

 What are Dental X-Rays?

-Why are Dental X-Rays needed?
+When and Why are X-Rays Needed

-Dental x-rays should be taken at your dental appointments.
+We recommend x-rays once a year and a complete set every 3 to 5 years.
 Even if there is not a profound problem, these images allow us to see issues that may become larger if they go untreated.
-Likewise, we may recommend x-rays before surgery or other complicated procedures.
+Likewise, we may recommend x-rays before surgery or other in-depth procedures.
 Emergency appointments almost always require x-rays because we need to identify the underlying problem that is causing you pain or discomfort.

 I highly recommend family dental in Biddeford, me.
 I’ve always been very nervous about going to get dental work done.
 Here it’s been a pleasant and pain free experience.